Natesto Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

 Natesto (testosterone) nasal gel is testosterone, an androgen, used for replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone, including primary or hypogonadotropic hypogonadism (congenital or acquired).
-Common side effects include increased prostate specific antigen (PSA), headache, runny nose, nosebleed, nasal discomfort, nasopharyngitis, upper respiratory tract infection, sinusitis, bronchitis, and nasal scab.
+Common side effects of Natesto include increased prostate specific antigen (PSA), headache, runny or stuffy nose, nosebleed, nasal discomfort, upper respiratory tract infection, sinusitis, bronchitis, and nasal scab.

 The recommended dose of Natesto is 11 mg of testosterone (2 pump actuations; 1 actuation per nostril) administered intranasally three times daily for a total daily dose of 33 mg.
 Natesto may interact with insulin, oral anticoagulants, corticosteroids, and oxymetazoline.
 Tell your doctor all medications and supplements you use.
 Natesto is not recommended for use in women, therefore it is unlikely to be used while pregnant or breastfeeding.
 Anabolic steroids, such as testosterone, are often abused.
 Abuse is often associated with adverse physical and psychological effects.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.